 • Some clients are far from the server, but close to each other.
 The match-maker server should note their timings on connecting to each other should be smaller, and should prefer to connect them together if possible, as they will have a smaller ping.

 • Two people can play the same game on the same LAN.
 The matchmaker shouldn't attempt to P2P connect them to each other, as they are behind the same router.
+Use LAN server searching on the client instead.

 • The matchmaker server should keep track of which clients fail to host properly, and try to make them P2P client role only, or relegate them to standard server-client and no P2P.